JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 ```julia
 (@v1.9) pkg> instantiate
  ```
 This can take some time the first time you do this.
+Note that step 1 & 2 only have to be done once.
+Go back to the main command window with backspace.

 3) Start the GUI:
 ```julia